ekaynar/ekaynar.github.io/_pages/index.md

 <b>Skills:</b> Ceph, OpenStack, Alluxio, Hadoop, Spark, C++, Bash, Python
 <br>

 I am passionate about building large distributed systems and contributing to open source projects.
+My research focuses on building efficient and flexible systems for the growing data demands of modern high-end applications running on existing as well as emerging cloud computing platforms.
 I worked on the design/development of scalable cloud-based platforms and improving the performance and efficiency of distributed frameworks.

 <!--My research interests lie broadly in the fields of  <b>cloud computing</b>, <b>distributed systems</b> and <b>cloud storage systems</b>.